-The sub-fund management considers sustainability risks into its investment decisions as described in the general section of the sales prospectus in the section entitled "Consideration of sustainability risks and the principal adverse impacts on sustainability factors".
+The management company and the sub-fund management consider sustainability risks in the investment process as described in the general section of the Sales Prospectus in the section entitled "Consideration of sustainability risks".

 The relative Value-at-Risk (VaR) approach is used to limit market risk in the sub-fund.